abinit/abipy_book/abipy_book/g0w0/lesson_g0w0.md

 #flow.plot_networkx(with_edge_labels=True);
 ```

-As you can see, we have 2 works:
+As you can see, we have two works:

 ```{code-cell}
 for i, work in enumerate(flow):
     print("[%d] %s" % (i, work))
 ```

-As promised, the first work has 3 standard KS tasks:
+As promised, the first work has three standard KS tasks:

 ```{code-cell}
 for task in flow[0]: